yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

 Launching
 ---------

-Select one of the following options to launch the applications.
+Choose one of the following options to launch the applications.

 Manually on Windows
 ~~~~~~~~~~~~~~~~~~~

-* Compile with Maven, in "*java-apps*" folder run "*mvn clean install*"
+* `Compile with Maven`_
 * Start a local IAST manager instance
-* Download an agent from IAST manager
+* Download an agent from IAST manager UI
 * For each application you want to run:

   * Create an empty "*agent*" folder in the application's folder